oldpond/oldpond.github.io/_posts/2017-06-09-Something_a_little_different.md

 Chrystal Ball: Murphy's Law strikes!
 The smaller, faster team finds it can't get the old data into the new system.
 After 3 weeks they manage to install, configure and run the COTS solution, but without data they have no working software.

-In other words, the team found out about the problem after only 3 weeks, not 12 months as in the case of the heavy methodology.
+In other words, the team found out about a big problem after only 3 weeks.
 Now the team has an opportunity to adapt.

 There are a couple of ways to go when a team has a data problem.
 The team can put a lot of people to work on complex data moving tools, and this is often the first choice because we're computer people, and it's data, right?
 It even sounds smaller and faster because the team can throw away the old data moving tools after they get a good set of data in the new system.
 It's an easy choice and if it works the team gets a prize.
 But, what if it doesn't work?
-What if they struggle for a year trying to build complex data moving tools, and it still doesn't work?
+What if Murphy's Law strikes and they struggle for a year, and it still doesn't work?

 The other way to go is with manual data entry.
 It's not hard to estimate how much a team of data entry specialists can produce.
 At one record per minute with 5 hours of productive time per day, that's 300 records per day.
 A team of ten could produce 3000 records per day or 30000 records in two weeks.
 That means if we want to adjust our sprints with manual data entry, we would have, assuming no overlap, 5-week sprints comprised of 3 weeks of install, configure, and run, followed by 2 weeks of data entry.
 Since we already burned up one sprint, we would have about 10 5-week sprints left in our one year target.

-A good math exercise here would be to see if there's a change in probability of success between the two iterations of our smaller, faster methods.
+A good math exercise would be to see if there's a change in probability of success between the two iterations of our smaller, faster method.
 We had 17 random tries in the first iteration followed by 11 random tries in the second.
 I like to make math easy, so I'll skip that part.
 The good news is the new manual data entry team's probability of success is still 11 time higher than the heavy methodology team.

 I think at this point you can see where I'm going with this.
 But, let's do one more adaptation of our method.
 We know that one of the characteristics of smaller, faster methods is their emphasis on velocity.
 A modern, software development shop, using lightweight continuous integration and build automation tools, the DEVOPS world, can show the customer working software multiple times per day.
 Imagine the team decided to write the COTS solution from scratch using a modern language and platform of choice, and they used 3-week sprints with daily build cycles.
 This means with a daily "feedback loop" the team would have at least 365 chances to get it right with the even newer, smaller, faster method.
 In other words, we could go from 1 to 11 chances to 365 chances of success by simply adapting the method.